PotSergione/MLDL23-FL-project/README.md

 python centralized_training.py --dataset femnist --model cnn --num_epochs 5 --lr 0.01
 ```

+### Logging the experiments
+We provide a utility to connect to the Wandb server via simple logger.
+It requires preventive autentication.

 ## References
 [1] Caldas, Sebastian, et al. "Leaf: A benchmark for federated settings."
 Workshop on Federated Learning for Data Privacy and Confidentiality (2019).